Developer-DAO/DAO-job-board/README.md

 ### Local Development Environment

 1. Clone this repo with git
-2. Install dependencies by running `npm install`
+2. Install dependencies by running `yarn`
-3. Start the development server with `npm run dev`
+3. Setup `.env.local` by copying from `env.example` (`cp client/.env.example client/.env.local`) and ask the secret keys 🔏 from [carlomigueldy](https://github.com/carlomigueldy)
-4. Open development site by going to `http//:localhost:3000`
+4. Start the development server with `cd client && yarn dev`
-5. Setup `.env.local` by copying from `env.example` (`cp .env.example .env.local`) and ask the secret keys 🔏 from [carlomigueldy](https://github.com/carlomigueldy)
+5. Open development site by going to `http//:localhost:3000`

 **NOTE:** The NextJS installation is located in the `client` folder.